-This article focuses on Whatsapp and Telegram.
+In this article, ExpressVPN focuses on WhatsApp and Telegram.
 If you want to see how other chat apps compare, click here for the best of the rest.

-Whatsapp now has a user base of more than one billion, but Telegram is quickly catching up.
-In February 2016 Telegram claimed over 350,000 users signed up every day, on top of the existing 100 million daily active users.
+WhatsApp now has a user base of more than one billion, but Telegram is quickly catching up.
+In February 2016 Telegram claimed that more than 350,000 users signed up every day, on top of its existing 100 million daily active users.

 Telegram faces a lot of criticism for not being fully encrypted by default.
-But they were the first mass-market messaging app to offer any encryption, and as such were often referred to as the “encrypted chat app” in the media.
-It’s a nickname that seems to have stuck and one that might have even contributed to the endorsements garnered from groups such as the notorious terrorist group, ISIS.
+But it was the first mass-market messaging app to offer any encryption, and as such was often referred to as the “encrypted chat app” in the media.
+It’s a nickname that seems to have stuck, and one that might have even helped it earn endorsements from organizations such as ISIS, the notorious terrorist group.

-Whatsapp announced they would move to full end-to-end encrypted chats in September 2014, but only rolled out the feature in April 2016.
+WhatsApp announced it would move to full end-to-end encrypted chats in September 2014, but it only rolled out the feature in April 2016.
 Since then its PR aides have undergone much effort to claim the title of the encrypted chat app.

 Behind Telegram stand the brothers Nikolai and Pavel Durov, exiled Russian-born billionaires, previously famous for the Facebook clone Vkontakte (now VK).
 Pavel Durov had to leave Vkontakte in 2014 over a dispute about handing over Ukrainian protesters’ user data.
 Consequently, the brothers left Russia for Berlin, where they founded Telegram.

-Brian Acton and Jan Koum founded Whatsapp in 2009, to publish quick status updates, similar to those on Facebook.
-Though it was the messaging feature bundled in version 2 that boosted user numbers and made the app a huge success.
+Brian Acton and Jan Koum founded WhatsApp in 2009 to publish quick status updates, similar to those on Facebook.
+But it was the messaging feature bundled in Version 2 that boosted user numbers and made the app a huge success.

-In February 2014 Facebook bought Whatsapp for US$19 billion, and now they want to integrate it into their internet.org vision (disclaimer: ExpressVPN support OpenMedia, an organization critical of internet.org).
+In February 2014 Facebook bought WhatsApp for $19 billion, and now Facebook wants to integrate it into its internet.org vision (disclaimer: ExpressVPN supports OpenMedia, an organization critical of internet.org).

 ExpressVPN put both messengers to the test so that you can be more informed in choosing your favorite.